awsdocs/amazon-kendra-developer-guide/doc_source/vpc-configuration.md

 # Configuring Amazon Kendra to use a VPC<a name="vpc-configuration"></a>

-Amazon Kendra connects to your Amazon virtual private cloud \(VPC\) to index information stored in databases running in your private cloud\.
+Amazon Kendra can connect to your VPC to index information stored in databases running in your private cloud\.
 When you create the database data source, you provide security group and subnet identifiers for the subnet that contains your database\.
 Amazon Kendra uses this information to create an elastic network interface that it uses to securely communicate with your database\.

 If your database isn't running on an Amazon VPC, you can connect your database to your Amazon VPC using a virtual private network \(VPN\)\.
 You get a default VPC when you create your Amazon account\.
-For information about setting up a VPN, see the [ AWS Virtual Private Network Documentation](https://docs.aws.amazon.com/vpn/)\.
+For information about setting up a VPN, see the [AWS Virtual Private Network Documentation](https://docs.aws.amazon.com/vpn/)\.

 To use a VPC, you must tell Amazon Kendra the identifier of the subnet that the database belongs to and the identifiers of any security groups that Amazon Kendra must use to access the subnet\.
-For example, if you are using the default port for a MySQL database, the security groups must enable Amazon Kendra to access port 3306 on the host that runs the database\.
+For example, if you're using the default port for a MySQL database, the security groups must enable Amazon Kendra to access port 3306 on the host that runs the database\.

-**Note**
 Only use private subnets in the VPC configuration of your data source\.
 If your RDS instance is in a public subnet in your VPC, then you can't use that subnet directly to sync your data source\.
 Instead, create a private subnet that has outbound access to a NAT gateway in the public subnet\.
 When you configure the VPC configuration for your database data source, specify that private subnet\.
+For a database data source configured with a VPC, the subnets must be in one of the following Availability Zone IDs:
++ US West \(Oregon\)—usw2\-az1, usw2\-az2, usw2\-az3
++ US East \(N\.
+Virginia\)—use1\-az1, use1\-az2, use1\-az4
++ EU \(Ireland\)—euw1\-az1, uew1\-az2, euw1\-az3

 The identifiers for subnets and security groups are configured in the Amazon VPC control panel\.
 To see the identifiers, open the Amazon VPC console as follows: